Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

-# Dataset fo Persian old Cuneiform
+# Dataset for Persian old Cuneiform

 Dear contributors, please be aware that cuneiform languages are different.
 For instance, the most popular are Elamite, Babylonian and Persian Old; we are working on Persian Old.
 Below you can see the differences: